jumpstarter-dev/jumpstarter/python/docs/source/drivers.md

 packages.

 To keep the client/server library versions in sync, it is recommended to not make breaking changes to the `DriverInterface`.
-Only add new methods when necassary and avoid changing the method signatures.
+Only add new methods when necessary and avoid changing the method signatures.
 If breaking changes are required, new `MyDriverInterfaceV2`, `MyDriverClientV2`, and `MyDriverV2` classes can be created within the same Python module.